Complete Guide to Fort Laramie National Historic Site in Wyoming, including history, things to do, hours, directions, and so much more.

 Be prepared for sun and warm weather if visiting in the summer.
 There is a bit of shade from trees but a large part of the park is open walkways so you will want a hat, sunglasses, and sunscreen.

-Where to stay near Fort Laramie NHS
+Where to stay when visiting Fort Laramie National Historic Site

 Click on the map below to check out current rates for hotels and vacation rentals near Fort Laramie.
 You will most likely have to stay in Guernsey, Torrington, or Wheatland area.

-Camping - RV, and camping are available in the town of Fort Laramie and nearby Guernsey State Park.
+RV, and camping are available in the town of Fort Laramie and nearby Guernsey State Park.

 Scotts Bluff National Monument - 52 miles